 Prepare your documents

 Upload clean, well-structured documents.
 Remove headers, footers, and boilerplate that add noise.
-Organize documents into separate content sources by topic for easier filtering.
+Organize documents into separate stores by topic for easier filtering.

 Test retrieval before building the workflow